StephK143/SpringMVCFilmCRUD/README.md

 This is our first group project using a GitHub repository.
 Our team ran into merge conflicts a couple of times and we were able to quickly work through them to make sure everyone had the most current version.

 ### Wyatt:
+This project was a great way to see how pair programming works when trying to create a viable product.
+It was essential that we work together to manage our platform, especially when it came to troubleshooting the variety of issues that came about over the course of this project.
+I now feel that I have a better understanding of how the front end and back end fit together.
+The connection between the two is very complicated, and I am hungry to further practice my skills and solidify them.
+Overall, I learned that working together can be a rewarding experience in itself, and I am glad that our first real project was a success!

 ### Jamie:
 This project helped solidify my understanding of web forms, request mapping, MVC frameworks, data accessor objects and interfaces, and rendering results to a user using JSP expression language.
 Converting a standard java application into a dynamic web application was much more seamless than I had originally imagined, with many overlapping elements.
 Request mapping and passing hidden values to the controller streamlined the development process and made the application more user-friendly.
 The concept of PRG finally clicked when I could see it in action on our own program.